jlthierry231-stack/portfolio1419/the_5_fold_awakening/README.md

-# The 5 Fold Awakening
+# The 5 Fold Awakening - Demo Version

-A first-person adventure game blending magic and technology, inspired by Star Wars and Harry Potter.
+A first-person adventure game demo blending magic and technology, inspired by Star Wars and Harry Potter.

+## Demo Overview

+This demo showcases the first two chapters of the full game, focusing on character introduction, world-building, and core mechanics.
+Experience Kael's awakening journey with enhanced story depth, character interactions, and immersive details.

 ## Storyline